loonwerks/CASE/TA5/case-env/readme.md

   bin/build.cmd setup
   ```

-  As a last resort, a thorough cleaning and re-cloning is in order:
+  As a last resort, a thorough re-cloning is in order:

   ```bash
   cd $SIREUM_HOME